SSWConsulting/SSW.Rules.Content/tone-of-voice/rule.md

 ## Why tone matters

-In [a UX study by the Nielsen Norman Group](https://www.nngroup.com/articles/tone-voice-users/) users gave feedback on four websites.
-They saw two versions of each site, where the only difference was tone of voice.
+In [a UX study by the Nielsen Norman Group](https://www.nngroup.com/articles/tone-voice-users/) users gave feedback on 4 websites.
+They saw 2 versions of each site, where the only difference was tone of voice.
 Users displayed clear preferences for each product.
 The right tone felt more credible and trustworthy - key measures of desirability.

 The tone of voice that creates that feeling of trust will differ based on your specific audience and their concerns.